scripterfox/Getting-and-Cleaning-Data-Project/README.md

 The unzipped data is segmented into two groups; test data and training data.
 During execution, the script loads both of these sets of data into their own data frames with appropriately named variables.
 The two data frames are then re-combined to produce a single data frame containing all of the data.
-This re-combined data frame is the reconstructed via subsetting so that it includes only the variables containing mean or standard deviation measurements from the device signals used in the study.
+This re-combined data frame is then reconstructed via subsetting so that it includes only the variables containing mean or standard deviation measurements from the device signals used in the study.
 The activity variable is then recoded into a factor type.
 Finally, the data is melted, grouped and summarized into a tidy data set with the average of each variable for each activity and each subject.